TheRoks/therokscom/blog/content/posts/2019/10/efficient-building-a-monorepo-on-azure-devops/index.md

     cacheHitVar: '${{ parameters.cachehit }}'
 ```

-The cachehit parameter that will we used as a cacheHitVar, will be used as a condition on all consecutive tasks.
+The cachehit parameter that will be used as a cacheHitVar, will be used as a condition on all consecutive tasks.
 ![Optimized Pipeline](./optimized-pipeline.png)

 ## Merging all together